Sports Betting FAQ

 No, absolutely not.
 You don't need to be a sports expert, and you don't need to be an expert in betting.
 Part of the appeal of sports betting is that it's really easy to get started, and you don't need much knowledge to have some fun.
 Obviously you're chances of winning increase if you have a lot of sports knowledge or really understand betting strategy, but neither of these is a necessary requirement to enjoy betting.

 Yes, definitely.
-If you're knowledgeable enough about the sports you're betting on, and have a fundamental understanding of betting strategy, then it's perfectly possible to be a consistent winner.
+If you're knowledgeable enough about the sports you're betting on, and have a fundamental understanding of betting strategy, then it's entirely possible to be a consistent winner.
 It's not easy by any stretch of the imagination though, and does require significant time and effort.

 The different types of odds often confuse bettors, particularly beginners.
 There are three main formats that bookmakers and betting sites use - decimal, fractional and moneyline.
 Decimal odds are increasingly becoming the standard, but fractional and moneyline odds are still widely used.